 My interests in history have spanned my entire life starting in elementary school.
 I could never have enough books and was particularly drawn to military history.
 I absorbed everything I could get my hands on.
 It has always been, and remains my passion.

-I played football in High School and was active in music.
-After graduation, I studied Astrophysics at the University of Arizona.
-My interests changed and I ended up receiving my Bachelors at Montclair State College, New Jersey.
+I have studied Astrophysics at the University of Arizona.
+My interests changed and I ended up receiving my Bachelors in music from Montclair State University in music.
 I moved to Vermont and taught high school.
-Being around youth expanded my interests and I moved to San Francisco where I performed in many regional orchestras and worked as an accountant with Pacific Gas and Electric.
+Being around youth expanded my interests and I moved to San Francisco where I performed in many regional orchestras.
 My musical interests continued and I began taking auditions, winning a position as Assistant Bassist with the Arkansas Symphony.
 I also taught at the University of Arkansas and in the local public schools.

 After a tenure of some years, I earned my Masters of Education at Temple University in Philadelphia.
 After graduation, I remained in the Philadelphia area, teaching music and performing on bass.
 Thinking of returning to Vermont, I found a teaching position and also auditioned and won a position with the Vermont Symphony Orchestra.
 During those years, I taught summers in Latin America, including Honduras, and Veracruz, Mexico.
 After several years as an adjunct professor at the University of Vermont, Middlebury College, SUNY Plattsburg and SUNY Potsdam, as well as teaching public school, I decided to pursue a doctorate.
 Gaining a full fellowship at the University of Colorado, I moved to Boulder for my residency.
 Since then I continue my studies part time while living in Vermont.